Skip to main content

 (b)

 How far is the horizon when someone 5 ft tall stands on the summit to watch the sunrise?
-Round your answer to the nearest tenth of a mile.
+Round the answer to the nearest tenth of a mile.

 Answer.